Stephane Preteux - MSc MBACP(Accr)

 Psychoanalytic Psychotherapy, Ethics and Confidentiality

 There exist many different therapeutic approaches guiding the clinic, but none have to-date kept so faithfully close to the scientific rigour first applied to his discoveries by the founder of psychoanalysis Sigmund Freud, than the French psychoanalyst Dr Jacques Lacan.
 My approach to Psychoanalytic Psychotherapy is therefore guided in principle by Lacanian tenets and regards questions of ethics to be at the core of the analytical work itself.
 If guilt is seen as a direct result of conflicts between our most authentic and most profound desires and the societal demands of a ‘civilised morality’ then how does the analyst work with it?
 It is important to stress here that psychoanalysis rejects all ideals, including ideals of ‘happiness’ and ‘health’.
 It sees its role as one of encouraging patients to explore the relationship between their actions and their desires.
+For Freud

 Confidentiality in therapy is paramount and may be of significant concern for some clients.
 For my part, the handling of confidential materials between sessions is rigorously bound to the Ethical Framework for Good Practice in Counselling & Psychotherapy as elaborated by the BACP (British Association for Counselling & Psychotherapy).
 Issues of confidentiality, as encapsulated in the list below, is for my practice a matter of:

 - Being trustworthy: honouring the trust placed in the practitioner (also referred to as fidelity): Practitioners who adopt the fundamental principle of being trustworthy regard confidentiality as an obligation arising from the client’s trust.